JurnalConsulting/Jurnal-Sample-Internal-App/README.md

 <h2>Jurnal App Store</h2>
 You can access our developer platform in https://developer.jurnal.id.
 In this website you can register your application.
 <h4>Glossary</h4>
-  <h5>Basic Information</h5>
+<strong>Basic Information</strong>
   - App Name: Application Name.
   - App Icon: Application Icon.
   - App URL: Callback URL of your application which Jurnal will render it for the first time.
   - App Short Description: Short Description of your application (150 characters minimum and 366 characters maximum).
   - Scope: Your application credential to access user's data.
-  <h5>App Store Listing</h5>
+<strong>App Store Listing</strong>
   - Request for Beta: Request your application to Jurnal admin to be visible by Jurnal users with 'Beta' status once your application is approved.
   - Request for Publication: Request your application to Jurnal admin to be visible by Jurnal users once your application is approved.
   - Banner: Banner images of your application.
 You can insert up to 5 banners to your application.
   - Youtube URL: Your application youtube link(in case you have it).
   - Full Description: A full description which describes your application.
   - Manual URL: Your manual link of your application guide book
   - Email: Your application/company email.
   - Phone: Your application/company phone.
   - Website URL: Your application/company website URL.

 # Sample App
 This is a sample application to <strong>guide</strong> you to create applications in Jurnal.